Terry Venables: Barcelona

 Venables gained a good reputation as a manager with his successes at Crystal Palace and QPR, and this attracted offers from some of Europe's most prestigious clubs.
-In 1984, Venables took the role of manager at Barcelona, earning the sobriquet "El Tel".
-He was recommended by Bobby Robson, a good friend of the Barcelona Vice-president and who himself, years later, would take over the team.
-Venables used a very English system, a classic 4–4–2, which took advantage of outstanding defenders like Gerardo, Migueli and Julio Alberto and a hard-working midfield led by West German Bernd Schuster.
+In 1984, Venables took the role of manager at Barcelona, earning the sobriquet "El Tel" by the English tabloid newspapers.
+He was recommended by Bobby Robson and Doug Ellis to Joan Gaspart, the F.C.
+Barcelona vice-president at the time.
+Venables used a very English system, a classic 4–4–2, which took advantage of outstanding defenders like Gerardo, Migueli and Julio Alberto, and a hard-working midfield led by West German Bernd Schuster.
 During his three seasons in Catalonia, Venables led the club to the Spanish league title in 1985 (their first since 1974).
 He also won the 1986 Copa de la Liga, and led them to the Copa del Rey final in 1986 losing to Real Zaragoza.

 Barcelona also reached the 1986 European Cup Final, although they lost to Steaua București in a penalty shoot-out following a 0–0 draw.
 It was Barcelona's first appearance in a European Cup final since 1961 and had been achieved after one of the most dramatic European Cup semi-finals in the history of the competition.
-Venables's side overcame a 3–0 first-leg defeat to Swedish club IFK Göteborg, winning the second-leg of the 1986 semi-final at the Camp Nou in a penalty shoot-out after a 3–3 aggregate score.
+Venables' side overcame a 3–0 first-leg defeat to Swedish club IFK Göteborg, winning the second-leg of the 1986 semi-final at the Camp Nou in a penalty shoot-out after a 3–3 aggregate score.

 Venables brought two British strikers to Barcelona in 1986 – Gary Lineker from Everton and Mark Hughes from Manchester United.
 Lineker was a great success at the Camp Nou, scoring 21 goals during his first season, including a hat-trick in a 3–2 win over Real Madrid.
 Lineker spent three years at Barcelona, until Venables brought him back to England with his new club Tottenham Hotspur in 1989.
-Hughes, however, was less successful and spent just one season in the Barcelona side, before being loaned to Bayern Munich.
+Hughes was less successful and spent just one season in the Barcelona side, before being loaned to Bayern Munich.

 Venables was dismissed by Barcelona in September 1987, after failing to repeat his title success at the Camp Nou and losing home and away to eventual finalists Dundee United in the quarter-finals of the UEFA Cup six months earlier.